darian-catalin-cucer/HappyBirthday/README.md

 [![current version](https://img.shields.io/badge/current_version-1.0-green)](#)

-This is a simple postcard-app for Android that was created as part of course [Android Basics in Kotlin](https://developer.android.com/courses/android-basics-kotlin/course) by Google.
+This is a simple postcard app for Android that was created as part of course [Android Basics in Kotlin](https://developer.android.com/courses/android-basics-kotlin/course) by Google.

 ## Table of content